alexec/maven-vbox-plugin/README.md

 An example template can be found in src/test/vbox/UbuntuServer.
 Typically you'd create a series of definitions in src/main/vbox, alongside supporting files, for example an Ubuntu server might be name "UbuntuServer":

     src/main/vbox/
         UbuntuServer/         - The name of the server.
-            VirtualBox.xml - The configuration of the server (e.g. disk etc.)
+            MediaRegistry.xml - A list of media to get (e.g. from a URL or fileshare) VirtualBox.xml    - The configuration of the server (e.g. disk etc.)
             Manifest.xml      - A list of all files used by the server (e.g. preseed.cfg, Unattended.xml etc.).
             Provisions.xml    - The steps required to get the box ready (e.g. install Apache, set-up DNS etc.)

 The example I use downloads (by setting the DVDImage location to the URL) and attaches it.
 It then uses a preseed.cfg to create the VM.

-You'll want to include an additional files, either a preseed.cfg for a Ubuntu VM, or an AutoUnatted.xml for a Windows.
+You'll want to include an additional files, either a preseed.cfg for a Ubuntu VM, or an AutoUnattend.xml for a Windows.
 These files tell the installer how to set-up the OS.
 List these in the Manifest.

 You can access those files from the guest by: